pavanpower8897/HighLevel/Books/DIA/Transactions.md

 A disk becomes unavailable.
 A request is repeated after a timeout.

+In order to be reliable, a system has to deal with these faults and ensure that they don’t cause catastrophic failure of the entire system.
+However, implementing fault- tolerance mechanisms is a lot of work.
+It requires a lot of careful thinking about all the things that can go wrong, and a lot of testing to ensure that the solution actually works.

 **server crashes during a write.**
 - Crash before COMMIT: Database aborts the transaction; client starts a new transaction and safely retries.
 - Crash during COMMIT, before durable commit: Database aborts on recovery; client treats the result as unknown and retries using the same idempotency key.